 As you’ll recall from our coverage of the earlier stages of pregnancy, in the weeks leading up to this point your little one has been growing in size and developing at a rapid pace.
 This will continue in the next phase of your pregnancy.
 The fetal head is still disproportionately large compared to the rest of the body, but this is gradually starting to even out.

 By now, you’ll have noticed changes in your own body, too.
 Your uterus will have increased substantially in size and now fills your pelvis.
 If nausea in the morning or at any other time of day has put you off your food, you might be feeling well enough now to enjoy your meals — and maybe put on a little weight!

 How big is your baby at 13 weeks pregnant?

-Your baby now weighs 25g and is around the size of a pea-pod!
+By week 13, your baby has become the size of a pea pod.
+The baby is constantly growing.
+Now, he/she is more than 2.8 in (7 cm) from the top of his/her head to the coccyx and weighs about 25 g (0.89 oz).
 It might not seem like much, but only 5 weeks ago it was the size of a blueberry.

 Pregnancy week 13 fetal development